cmatthews20/ferry-reservation-app/docs/ideas.md

 - Time filters for crossings (will need to deal with timezones)

-Do before final demo:

-- Improve error handling and form validation
+- Dark mode switch

-- Navbar button highlighting to show what page the user is on
+- Navbar button highlighting

-- Improve UI so use cases are more obvious (text/hints)

-- Give each page a header title for the browser tab

-- Bring back dark mode with visibility improvements